lossv/gym_contra/README.md

 # Installation
 ---

-The preferred installation of gym-super-mario-bros is from pip:
+The preferred installation of env is from pip:

 ```
 git clone git@github.com:OuYanghaoyue/gym_contra.git